tesujimath/rktrunner/doc/rktrunner.toml.md

 ## volume

 `[volume.` *identifier* `]`

 `volume = ` *string* `# parameters passed to --volume`

 `mount = ` *string* `# parameters passed to --mount`

 ## alias

 `[alias.` *identifier* `]`

 `image = ` *string* `# image name`

 `exec = ` *list-of-string* `# executables within image to expose as rkt-run aliases`

 # TEMPLATE VARIABLES

-The following template variables may be used.
+The following template variables may be used, in addition to any environment variable.

 `{{.HomeDir}}` user home directory